xpertsavenue/WiringOP-Zero-Python/README.md

 WiringPi implements new functions for managing IO expanders.

 ## Testing
+Pinmapping is not correct for the orange pi zero!
 <!---
 Build with gcc version 4.6.3 (Debian 4.6.3-14+rpi1) Built against Python 2.7.2, Python 3.2.3